adamtopaz/CopenhagenMasterclass2023/README.md

 Finally, open the root directory of the project folder in VS Code (for example by typing `code .`, or by opening VS Code and then clicking `File -> Open Folder` and opening the `CopenhagenMasterclass2023` folder).
 Say that you trust the authors of the code -- and you can now open the Lean files in the repository and Lean should run on them automatically.

+Additional instructions for working on an existing Lean4 project can be found [here](https://leanprover-community.github.io/install/project.html#working-on-an-existing-project).

 ### Codespaces